dickyardt/Jurnal-Harian/README.md

 # Jurnal-Harian
-A challenge to build a website "Jurnal Harian" using EJS templating and ExpressJS.
+A challenge to build a website "Jurnal Harian" using EJS templating, ExpressJS and mongoDB for the database.
+Clik on :
 # https://jurnalharian.herokuapp.com/